 Raccoons are creatures of habit.
 Once they find your house, they will make it a regular part of their stomping grounds.
 Evidence of raccoon activity includes, most commonly, garbage cans tipped over and garbage scattered across the yard.
 Dead birds are also signs of a raccoon problem as are raccoon droppings.
 In some cases, raccoons can cause damage to attics or roofs.
 The other danger is that raccoons are wild animals, and can carry any number of diseases, including rabies.

-Need to find a pro for your raccoon issues?Find Pros
+Ready to start your raccoon issues?Find Pros

 The best deterrent to raccoon activity is prevention.
 Raccoons will seek out homes where food is easy to find, so take the following measures to keep them away from your house: